theforeman/theforeman.org/plugins/foreman_salt/13.0/index.md

 There are two ways to trigger `state.highstate` on Foreman:

-  - use the "Run Salt" button (old behavior)
+  - use the "Run Salt" button (old behavior) which will use the shell command 'salt' on the smart proxy
   - use Schedule Remote Job / Run Salt via Foreman Remote Execution (Foreman Remote Execution Plugin needs to be installed)

 Results of a highstate run will show up in Monitor / Reports if using the upload-salt-reports feature of the Smart Proxy.